drakkan/test-github-actions/README.md

 Check out [this documentation](./docs/service.md) if you want to run SFTPGo as a service.

-### Data provider initialization
+### Data provider initialization and update

-Before starting the SFTPGo server, please ensure that the configured data provider is properly initialized.
+Before starting the SFTPGo server please ensure that the configured data provider is properly initialized/updated.

 SQL based data providers (SQLite, MySQL, PostgreSQL) require the creation of a database containing the required tables.
-Memory and bolt data providers do not require an initialization.
+Memory and bolt data providers do not require an initialization but they could require an update to the existing data after upgrading SFTPGo.

-After configuring the data provider using the configuration file, you can create the required database structure using the `initprovider` command.
+For PostgreSQL and MySQL providers, you need to create the configured database.

-For SQLite provider, the `initprovider` command will auto create the database file, if missing, and the required tables.
+SFTPGo will attempt to automatically detect if the data provider is initialized/updated and if not, will attempt to initialize/ update it on startup as needed.

-For PostgreSQL and MySQL providers, you need to create the configured database, and the `initprovider` command will create the required tables.
+Alternately, you can create/update the required data provider structures yourself using the `initprovider` command.

 For example, you can simply execute the following command from the configuration directory: